 Additional instructions to editor: After 802.11ax is rolled-in, the paragraph below would be the 1st paragraph in 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set):

 [CID 133]The Partial Virtual Bitmap field of the TIM element carried in the Beacon, S1G Beacon, or TIM frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
-The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs (see 9.4.2.5.1 (General)).
+The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs (see 9.4.2.5.1 (General) and Annex L).
 The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a non-S1G STA is 2n (see 9.4.2.5 (TIM element)).
 The value of the 11 LSBs of the AID assigned to an S1G STA shall be greater than 2n.
 The Encoded Blocks that contain these first 2n AIDs (if any) shall precede the Encoded Blocks that contain AIDs for the S1G STAs in the S1G Partial Virtual Bitmap field of each page.

+NOTE - The DTIM Count and DTIM Period fields of the TIM element carried in the Beacon frame transmitted by an AP corresponding to the transmitted BSSID indicates the DTIM interval for the transmitted BSSID.

 Multiple BSSID procedure